Robert-96/profile-readme/README.md

 # profile-readme

-A CLI tool for generating a GitHub profile README.
+A CLI tool for generating a GitHub profile README using the [Jinja2](https://jinja.palletsprojects.com/) template engine.

 It uses [Jinja2](https://jinja.palletsprojects.com/) as a template engine and it provides data from the GitHub API to your template.